Funding opportunity

 If your application gains enough support from reviewers, representatives from the applicant team will be invited to be interviewed by an expert panel, who will have access to your application, reviewers’ comments and response.
 Using this information, the panel will score your application against our assessment criteria (areas of assessment) and rank it alongside other applications.
 The panel will then make a funding recommendation.

-In addition to the recommendations of the panel, we will take into account the wider strategic portfolio balance of manufacturing hubs when making the funding decision (we will not fund multiple hubs in the same research area).
+In addition to the recommendations of the panel, we will take into account the wider portfolio of manufacturing hubs when making the funding decision.
+We will not fund multiple hubs in the same research area.
+Detail of a portfolio balancing methodology will be conveyed directly to applicants in due course.

 EPSRC will make the final funding decision.